jakekressley/ldpn/README.md

 - [Traffic Count](https://data.wprdc.org/datastore/dump/6dfd4f8f-cbf5-4917-a5eb-fd07f4403167)

+Contains daily count of cars that drive through each neighborhood.
+The more cars, the more traffic.

 - [Pittsburgh Neighborhoods](https://data.wprdc.org/dataset/neighborhoods2)

 Details the boundaries of each neighborhood so we are able to place the crashes within their respective neighborhoods.